 and distant families im not so sure on how you can go about it

-I hoped i helped in some way:)posted over 3 years ago
+I hoped i helped in some way:)posted almost 4 years ago

 I feel like some people like wish lists and some people don’t, and I think a lot of it has to do with what you were raised on.